digital-asset/docs.daml.com/docs/2.9.0/docs/canton/usermanual/manage_domains.rst

     }

-After the configuration is modified, disconnect all the participants from the domain and then restart all nodes.
+After the configuration is modified, disconnect all the participants from the sync domain and then restart all nodes.

 On a non-distributed deployment, you can stop Canton by following these steps: